arcadiapage/arcadiapage.github.io/_drafts/how-infps-heal-and-grow-and-experiencing-trauma.md

 -  The Magician.
 You've become skilled at transforming your own life.
 And you now have the skills and knowledge to help others to transform just as you have.
 - The Child.
 Through your experience, you've seen the power of imagination, curiosity, and optimism.
 You have the ability to help others to navigate difficulties by showing them how staying curious, playful, and hopeful can lead to finding solutions.

-There are an endless number of archetypes out there and this list is in no way definitive.
+There are an endless number of archetypes out there, and this list is in no way definitive.
 Do one of these resonate with you?
 If so, do research to find other archetypes related to the type that speaks to you.
 Looking at archetypes that remind you of yourself is a great way to figure out what to do after you start integrating your shadow.

 Regardless of how you change though, there is one thing that you can do now that you couldn't before.
 You'll be able to assist others through their own darkness and maybe even through the deeper layers of their personality.
 You can help others to create inner harmony and discover what they are capable of.
 You are now a guide to the underworld of the inner-self.